Wirecloud/agile-dashboards/pie-chart-generator-operator/README.md

 Pie Chart Generator operator
 ======================

-The Pie Chart Generator operator is a WireCloud operator that provides ...
+The Pie Chart Generator operator is a WireCloud operator that provides the ability to draw pie charts.

 Build
 -----